 The manufacture of bottled soft drinks involves the use of flavoring emulsions.
-These emulsions must consist of droplets of a uniform size that prevent Oswald ripening or agglomeration, both of which can cause unwanted “neck rings” within the bottle or cause “breaking” of the emulsion.
-The neck rings can be detected in initial stages since the process is gradual.
+These emulsions must consist of droplets of uniform size that prevent Oswald ripening or agglomeration, both of which can cause unwanted “neck rings” within the bottle or cause “breaking” of the emulsion.
+The neck rings can be detected in the initial stages since the process is gradual.

 Although there are a number of methods used for ascertaining the mean droplet size of emulsions, they are unsuitable for investigating small quantities of oversized material that cause a neck ring.
 Methods related to sizing and counting individual particles are suitable for this type of analysis where even small quantities of outliers are counted and sized in the process.

 This article demonstrates the capabilities of the AccuSizer single particle optical sizing (SPOS) system used for determining oversized outlier particles in an emulsion.

 The AccuSizer determines the oversized outlier particles in the tail of emulsion where the main population is below 1µm.
 The SPOS system measures particles one by one while passing through a narrow measurement chamber, and it has high resolution and sensitivity to detect the individual particles eliminated from the main distribution.
 The determination of counts and size of the outlier particles enables the identification of emulsions that are likely to form a sediment or neck ring.

 Based on the incorporated sensors, the AccuSizer can be used for an extensive operating range from 0.15 to 400µm.
 Figure 1 shows the system consisting of the standard LE400 light extinction and scattering sensor that provides automated dilution of the sample to the optimum concentration for effective measurement.

 Figure 2 shows the results of the sample pre-diluted in 1:200 ratio, with a total count of 213,432 particles/ml greater than 1µm.